 Does it matter who files first in a Michigan divorce proceeding?

-Michigan is a no-fault divorce state, what does this mean?
+Michigan is a no-fault divorce state.
+What does this mean?

-Is Mediation required in Divorce/Family Law cases?
+Is mediation required in Michigan divorce cases?

 With some rare exceptions, yes.
 Before the court schedules a trial, the spouses usually must try to resolve outstanding issues through mediation following an extended period of discovery and disclosure designed to ensure that both parties have a complete picture of their respective finances and other matters.